VenueDriver/asset-driver/README.md

 # Asset Driver

-A serverless bot that can listen for events from AWS S3 buckets when files are created, and then does whatever you need it to do.
+A serverless bot that can listen for events from AWS S3 buckets when files are created, check them to see if they match a pattern, and then do whatever you need it to do if so.

 The bot adds a feature to S3 buckets that's like the "rules" feature in your email app.
 In pseudocode, each email rule says something like this: